So you need to add some business casual shirts to your wardrobe but aren’t sure where to look or what to look for?

-They need to be ‘good’ – not washed 100 times, misshapen, stained and they need to be an acceptable color.
+They need to look polished and clean – not washed 100 times, misshapen, stained and they need to be an acceptable color.

 Can you wear a T-shirt for business casual?

-You shouldn’t wear a T-shirt as part of business casual attire.
+You shouldn’t wear a T-shirt as part of business casual attire, as T-shirts are casual fashion.
 A T-shirt will take your look from business casual to smart casual.
 Business casual shirts should always at least have a collar.